nastapasta/nastia-design/cases/zettel.md

 As our attention fragments, the amount of information we consume keeps growing.
 In response, we’ve come up with personal knowledge management systems to manage the overflow: sticky notes, voice memos, messages to ourselves, Roam graphs, oldschool  Zettelkastens, or Tiago Forte’s PARA method.

-But tools alone don’t make meaning.
-We may capture thoughts and excerpts as they come — scattered, half-formed — but the real challenge is in connecting them.
-How do we return to these fragments and surface insights that matter?

 <figure>
 <img src="/images/case-studies/zettel/all-tools.png" alt="Books, notebooks, files and computers flying in the air" style="margin-bottom: 1rem;"></img>
 <figcaption>Sometimes it feels like this.
 </figcaption>
 </figure>

+But tools alone don’t make meaning.
+We may capture thoughts and excerpts as they come — scattered, half-formed — but the real challenge is in connecting them.
+How do we return to these fragments and surface insights that matter?

-But most note-taking tools focus on capturing — not connecting — ideas.
+Most note-taking tools focus on capturing — not connecting — ideas.
 Even power users find themselves manually copying and pasting their notes into external systems, hoping to make sense of it all later.

 <div class="framed italic">
 <p class="big centered">“But what if I can’t predict the structure of my notes from scratch?”